WithoutHaste/Pinker/README.md

 # Pinker

 A standalone JavaScript library for rendering code/class diagrams on your web page.
+[View Examples](Examples.html)

 Pinker gives the user control over the layout of the diagram, so you can render more complicated diagrams.